 It seems minimalism was a key trend in 2018.
 Now, things are getting a bit more lavish, a bit more wild and dainty.
 Experimenting with fonts should always be a trend in web design, no matter the line of work the website in question stands for.

-This year, we expect some fancier, more vintage looking fonts, like serifs, for example.
+This year, we expect some fancier, more vintage-looking fonts, like serifs, for example.
 A dash of elegance and style follows this style, something we believe will be much more appreciated in 2019 when compared to 2018.
 Indeed, you want your content to draw attention, to keep people reading, and to, hopefully, check out the products that are on offer.

 So, a trend we foresee for 2019 is having the vintage look becoming a mainstay of design.
-Muted colors that resemble photography from thirty to forty to fifty years ago, a retro outlook, an old-timey style – these are things that can help you break through and get an edge over the competition.
+Muted colors that resemble photography from thirty to forty to fifty years ago.
+A retro outlook, an old-timey style – these are things that can help you break through and get an edge over the competition.

 Something a bit asymmetric

 There are many factory-made websites out there, all vying for a customer’s attention.
 You want to break that, to go against the grain.
 In 2019, we expect people to be sick of cookie-cutter websites and believe they will move towards something more eye-grabbing.
 Asymmetric layouts, styles, and designs will help your website stand out.
-However, the challenge here is to find a balance between actual functionality and a good looking website.
+However, the challenge here is to find a balance between actual functionality and a good-looking website.

 Videos on eCommerce sites are nothing new.
 However, the quality of said videos will now be more important than ever.
 Before, you just had a simple video or an ad that was already running on the TV.
-Now, you want stories, you want something more original and artistic, all the while keeping video quality crisp and clear in beautiful maximum HD.
+Now, you want stories, you want something more original and artistic.
+All the while keeping video quality crisp and clear in beautiful maximum HD.

 There are many reasons why you should use video to help your website out, but all of them fall to the wayside when you take into consideration just how nice they have to be.
 The content needs to be relevant and needs to actually help your product.
 So, a video of an item of clothing from multiple angles.
-The said item should be in motion, giving some room for artistic experimentation, all the while handing out some information that is relevant to the potential buyer.
+The said item should be in motion, giving some room for artistic experimentation.
+So, all the while handing out some information that is relevant to the potential buyer.

 And there you have it, folks, some design trends we believe will take 2019 over by storm.
 These are about the past and the future.
 Use the vintage look, but utilize better video to properly showcase your products.
 Go a bit wild with asymmetry, but stay classy with old-school fonts.